Siege of Kijevo: August blockade

 The May arrangement proved short-lived, as the JNA units, again led by Mladić, put up barricades to prevent entry into the village on 17 August 1991.
 The next day, the Croatian Serb leader Milan Martić laid down an ultimatum to the police and inhabitants of Kijevo, demanding that they leave the village and its vicinity within two days—or face an armed attack.

 Between 23 and 25 August, Croatian forces evacuated nearly the entire civilian population of the village.
 On 25 August, Croatian forces launched a failed attack on JNA barracks in Sinj, 38 km to the southeast of Kijevo.
 The objective of the attack was to obtain weapons, needed as Croatian positions near Kijevo deteriorated.

 On 26 August, the JNA attacked Kijevo, opposed by 58 policemen armed with small arms only and commanded by police station chief Martin Čičin Šain.
 Between 05:18 and 13:00, the JNA fired 1,500 artillery shells against the village, and the Yugoslav Air Force supported the attack with 34 close air support sorties.
 The same afternoon, the JNA mounted a ground force assault on Kijevo.
 According to Martić, each house in Kijevo was fired upon.
 The attacking force consisted of approximately 30 tanks supported by JNA infantry and Croatian Serb militia.

 The JNA entered the village by 16:30.
-Lieutenant Colonel Borislav Đukić, in command of the Tactical Group-1 tasked with capture of Kijevo and the commanding officer of the JNA 221st Motorised Infantry Brigade, reported that the village was secured by 22:30.
+Lieutenant Colonel Perislav Đukić, in command of the Tactical Group-1 tasked with capture of Kijevo and the commanding officer of the JNA 221st Motorised Infantry Brigade, reported that the village was secured by 22:30.
 The Croatian police fled Kijevo in three groups via Mount Kozjak towards Drniš.
 The remaining Croatian population left after the artillery had destroyed much of their settlements.
 The retreating groups were pursued by the Yugoslav Air Force jets as they made their way across the Kozjak.
 Radio Television Belgrade reporter Vesna Jugović recorded these events.
 Krajina units commanded by Martić acted in concert with JNA to take command of the area.